 - Oral intake of ketone esters is a promising area for research, potentially allowing high blood ketone levels without the discomfort of high-dose ketone salts

 - With their potential benefits for cardiovascular health, diabetes, weight loss, neurological health, anti-aging, & exercise performance, research on ketones is set to accelerate

-Even for the average fitness enthusiast, the term ketone or ketone body may not mean much.
-There are some who associate it with the highly popularised “ketogenic diet” (also called Atkins diet), while some science graduates may recall it being mentioned in their biochemistry classes.
-Traditionally thought of as a toxic by-product of fat oxidation, ketone bodies are rapidly being seen in a more favourable light within the health and fitness industry as new therapeutic roles are found for them in health, disease and even exercise performance.
+Traditionally thought of as a toxic byproduct of fat oxidation, ketone bodies are now seen in a more favourable light.
+New therapeutic roles have emerged for them in health, disease and even exercise performance.
 This article will provide a brief overview of what ketone bodies are, how they are generated and their therapeutic potential for health and disease.

 What Are Ketone Bodies?